vincentversluis/music_analytics/projects/visualise_tours/README.md

 The rules for combining multiple concerts into one tour are simple:

 - A concert has at least 6 concerts, this means the Japan concerts on 18/10/2014 and 19/10/2014 are not part of a tour.
 These are concerts that are probably incidental gigs or festival performances.
-- A concert does not fall within another tour of at least 6 concerts, this means the Russian concert on 29/10/2014 is not part of a tour.
-These are probably concerts that catch-ups (for cancellations) and were not originally planned.
-These might confuse the end date of the tour.